A Complete Guide to a Frenectomy Procedure and Its Benefits

 Undergoing a frenectomy can bring many benefits based on the age of the patient, and current symptoms they’re wanting to alleviate.
 A frenectomy can benefit:

-• Breast fed babies as they will have a better ability to latch on longer, working to decrease pain or discomfort for the mother.
+• Breast fed babies: They will have a better ability to latch on longer, working to decrease pain or discomfort for the mother.

-• Those with speech issues, as this survey gives the tongue more space to move leading to strong speech.
+• Those with Speech Issues: This survey gives the tongue more space to move leading to strong speech.

-• Oral hygiene as removing the frenum can allow individuals better ability to clean, brush, and floss their teeth without an obstruction.
+• Oral hygiene: Removing the frenum can allow individuals better ability to clean, brush, and floss their teeth without an obstruction.

 These are just a few of the benefits that come from fixing your frenum.
 For those suffering from TMJ, they also may find relief through a frenectomy.
 Talk with a skilled, dental provider who can review any of your current dental complications and ask if a frenectomy may be right for you.